 Given the complexity of the context our research program is designed to foster collaboration amongst key players that include community members.
 It is geared to developing new ways of envisioning the locale and the community itself, honouring the precedent and history that has shaped the landscape and the people whilst shifting capacity and understanding of potential.

-Monash University, Spring Bay Mill, Spring Bay Museum, Tasmanian College of the Arts (University of Tasmania), School of Architecture & Design (University of Tasmania), Glamorgan Spring Bay Council.
+Monash University, Spring Bay Mill, Spring Bay Museum, School of Creative Arts (University of Tasmania), School of Architecture & Design (University of Tasmania), Glamorgan Spring Bay Council.

 In 2013, MONA launched the River Derwent Heavy Metals Project; an ongoing art-science collaboration developing long term remediation strategies to improve the Derwent river's health, positively affecting community ownership and engagement with the river.